njanirudh/HBRS-AST-Project-WS18/README.md

     * Output: list of tuples
 * Design Patterns : Bridge design pattern

+## Installation

+* Make sure you have the required python version given in the Requirements above.
+* Download the latest release folder to the required path.(https://github.com/njanirudh/HBRS-AST-Project-WS18/releases)
+* Extract the source.zip file and go to python folder.
+* Run the 'main.py' file to run a general case of sensor integration with a random test case.
+* To run test case use 'test_cases.py' file.
+The documentation to create custom test case is given in the file.

 ## Design Choices

 The design choices are such that S.O.L.I.D principles are being used along with good coding practices to make the code readable , extensible and testable.